Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Preliminaries

-Let $S=\{ p_1,...,p_n\}$ be a set of $n$ distinct points in the Euclidean plane such that the $x$-coordinate of each point is not smaller than that of $p_1$ and not greater than that of $p_n.$ The {\em upper hull} of $S$ (with respect to $(p_1,p_n)$) is the part of the convex hull of $S$ beginning in $p_1$ and ending in $p_n$ in clockwise order.
+Let $S=\{ p_1,...,p_n\}$ be a set of $n$ distinct points in the Euclidean plane such that the $x$-coordinate of each point is not smaller than that of $p_1$ and not greater than that of $p_n$.
+The {\em upper hull} of $S$ (with respect to $(p_1,p_n)$) is the part of the convex hull of $S$ beginning in $p_1$ and ending in $p_n$ in clockwise order.
 Symmetrically, the {\em lower hull} of $S$ (with respect to $(p_1,p_n)$) is the part of the convex hull of $S$ beginning in $p_n$ and ending in $p_1$ in clockwise order.

 A {\em supporting line} for the convex hull or upper hull or lower hull of a finite point set in the Euclidean plane is a straight line that touches the hull without crossing it properly.
 Let $S_1,$ $S_2$ be two finite sets of points in the Euclidean plane separated by a vertical line.
-The {\em bridge} between the upper (or lower) hull of $S_1$ and the upper (or, lower, respectively) hull of $S_2$ is a straight line that is a supporting line for the both upper (lower, respectively) hulls.
+The {\em bridge} between the upper (or lower) hull of $S_1$ and the upper (or, lower, respectively) hull of $S_2$ is a straight line that is a supporting line for both of the upper (lower, respectively) hulls.
+See Fig.~\ref{fig: bridge} for an illustration.

+We define the {\em Information Distribution Task} (IDT) \cite{L} as follows:\\ Each node of the congested $n$-clique holds a set of exactly $n$ $O(\log n)$-bit messages with their destinations, with multiple messages from the same source node to the same destination node allowed.
+Initially, the destination of each message is known only to its source node.
+Each node is the destination of exactly $n$ of the aforementioned messages.
+The messages are globally lexicographically ordered by their source node, their destination, and their number within the source node.
+For simplicity, each such message explicitly contains these values, in particular making them distinguishable.
+The goal is to deliver all messages to their destinations, minimizing the total number of rounds.

+Lenzen showed that IDT can be solved in 16 rounds (Theorem 3.7 in \cite{L}).
+He also observed that the relaxed IDT, where each node is required to send and receive at most $n$ messages, easily reduces to IDT in $O(1)$ rounds.
+Hence, we have the following fact.

+\junk{Lenzen considered the {\em Information Distribution Task} (IDT) \cite{L} which differs from GIDT in the requirement that each node holds exactly $n$ messages and needs to receive exactly $n$ messages.
+He showed that IDT can be solved in 16 rounds (Theorem 3.7 in \cite{L}).
+By using his result, each node can learn first about the distribution of the node destinations of all messages so if necessary can fill up the set of own messages with dummy messages with appropriated destinations, in order to reduce GIDT to IDT in $O(1)$ rounds.
+Hence, by a multiple application of Theorem 3.7 in \cite{L}, we obtain the following fact.}